-^{} These coordinates are approximate and were recorded using Irish Grid Reference Finder.
+\ These coordinates were recorded using Irish Grid Reference Finder

-The Site is located in Ringsend, east of Dublin city centre.
-The leak occurred in the middle of the road at the intersection of Thorncastle Street and York Road.
+The Site is located in the Poolbeg Power Station site in Ringsend, east of Dublin city centre.
+The leak occurred immediately south of the Poolbeg Substation building.

 1.1.2 Leak Information